Over 90% of The Academy’s Full-Time Students Receive Financial Assistance

 See the list of Academy Endowed and Annual Scholarships.

-All students must re-apply for scholarships every year.
-Second Year and Academy Company students apply for scholarships by submitting the application (provided by the school) to The Academy's Scholarship Committee.
+Students should apply for scholarships by submitting an application to The Academy’s Scholarship Committee.

 Grants and scholarships are awards that do not need to be repaid.
 Students should apply to their local community for privately funded scholarships during their junior and senior years of high school.
 High school guidance counselors can provide information regarding application procedures.
 Visit the U.S. Federal Student Aid website to view federal grants and more information about scholarships.